Quantum Hairs and Entropy of Quantum Isolated Horizon from Chern-Simons Theory: Introduction

-The object of the present paper is to articulate a fact that has already been implicit in recent literature \cite{gp}, however, {\it without} the extra semi-classically motivated assumptions used earlier : that a complete description of QIH is possible with two integer-valued quantum parameters (`hairs'), namely the CS coupling constant $k$ related to the classical horizon area, and the number $N$ of punctures to which the CS fields couple.
-Indeed, the microcanonical entropy can be obtained directly from the formula derived fourteen years ago by one of us (P. M.) together with R. K. Kaul \cite{km98} for the total number of $SU(2)$ singlet states coupled to a fixed set of spins $j_1, j_2, ...,j_N~,~j_i \in [1/2,k/2] \forall i=1,...N$.
-Summing this formula over all spins $\{j_i\}$ and using the Multinomial expansion of elementary algebra, this degeneracy can be expressed in terms of sums over spin {\it configurations}, i.e., number of punctures $n_j \in [0,N]$ for spins $j=1/2,...,k/2$.
-Using standard tenets of equilibrium statistical mechanics, one looks for the `Most Probable Spin Configuration' by maximizing the microcanonical entropy subject to the constraints \cite{pathria} of a fixed $N$ and fixed large QIH area differing from the classical area only to $O(\lp^2)$, where $\lp$ is the Planck length.
-Requiring that the resulting formula for the microcanonical entropy of a macroscopic ($k \ggg 1,~N \ggg 1$) QIH reproduce the Bekenstein-Hawking area law in terms of classical IH area $A_{cl}$, imposes a restriction on the Barbero-Immirzi parameter $\gamma$ in the definition of $k \equiv A_{cl} / 4\pi \gamma \lp^2$, that this must lie within a specific interval on the real line \cite{majhi1}.
+Using standard tenets of equilibrium statistical mechanics, one then looks for the `Most Probable Spin Configuration' by maximizing the microcanonical entropy subject to the constraints \cite{pathria} of a fixed $N$ and fixed large QIH area differing from the classical area only to $O(\lp^2)$, where $\lp$ is the Planck length.
+This extremization procedure leads to an equilibrium `equation of state' relating the two quantum parameters $k$ and $N$ describing the macrostates.
+Requiring that the resulting formula for the microcanonical entropy of a macroscopic ($k \ggg 1,~N \ggg 1$) QIH reproduce the Bekenstein-Hawking area law in terms of classical IH area $A_{cl}$ to leading order, alongside a term proportional to the quantum hair $N$, imposes a restriction on the Barbero-Immirzi parameter $\gamma$ in the definition of $k \equiv A_{cl} / 4\pi \gamma \lp^2$, that this must lie within a specific interval on the real line \cite{majhi1}.
 Subleading corrections to the area law ensue naturally from the derived formula, especially the leading logarithmic (in {\it classical} area) correction with coefficient $-3/2$ found longer than a decade ago by Kaul and Majumdar \cite{km00} for a dominant class of spins, as we shall see in the sequel.
 These results have also been rederived recently in ref. \cite{per1,per2,per3,per4}

+It may be asked how precisely this paper builds upon from extant literature on microcanonical entropy by counting of CS states in LQG.
+We wish to note here that in those earlier papers, the formulation of QIH states in terms of two independent parameters (the so-called `quantum hair' as espoused in \cite{gp}) was not used explicitly.
+In some papers, the entropy is computed simply by counting states of an ideal gas of punctures, so that the CS underpinning of the QIH states is not used explicitly.
+In some of the very early LQG literature, the computation does not quite use the connection with two dimensional $SU(2)_k$ WZW models which is crucial to our approach here.
+Still in some other papers, the counting is restricted to a `dominant' spin configuration on the punctures, so that even though the approximation is not incorrect, the approach appears to lack generality.